nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 ### Cloud Computing Platform

 The Kubernetes Engine has to be available in your preferred Cloud Computing Platform.
-Due to Kubernetes success and popularity, the majority offered a secured and fully managed Kubernetes service, and allow you to create a Kubernetes cluster and scale up easily to hundreds nodes and leverage a high-availability control plane including multi-zonal and regional clusters:
+Due to Kubernetes success and popularity, the majority offer a secured and fully managed Kubernetes service, and allow you to create a Kubernetes cluster and scale up easily to hundreds nodes and leverage a high-availability control plane including multi-zonal and regional clusters:

 - [Amazon Elastic Kubernetes Service(EKS)](https://aws.amazon.com/eks/) for Amazon Web Services
 - [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) for Google Cloud